DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim(s) 1-2, 4-5, 8, 15, as best understood, is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Kim et al. (KR 10-2015-0095342 A).
+Claim(s) 1-2, 4-5, 15 is/are rejected under 35 U.S.C.
+102(a)(1) as being anticipated by Kim et al. (KR 10-2015-0095342 A), of record.

-Kim et al. discloses an optical device (See for example Abstract; Figures 1-9) for augmented reality, comprising an optical plate (See for example 162 in Figure 3) onto which light emitted from a display (See for example 150, 160 in Figure 3) is incident; and a reflective surface (See for example 163, 164 in Figure 3, each having planar shape) having a shape of one or more free-form surfaces, one or more aspherical surfaces, one or more parabolic surfaces, or one or more conical surfaces, the reflective surface being contained in the optical plate, or a reflective surface having a shape of one or more free-form surfaces, one or more aspherical surfaces, one or more parabolic surfaces, or one or more conical surfaces, the reflective surface being contained in the optical plate and having a shape of one or more planar surfaces or one or more spherical surfaces; wherein the emitted light forms a predetermined optical path by the reflective surface and is guided into a user's view (See ‘L1’ in Figure 3), and the optical path does not include a path reflected from a surface of the optical plate (See Figure 3).
-Kim et al. further discloses glasses (See for example Figures 1-3) including the optical apparatus for augmented reality as set forth above, wherein a display (See for example 120 in Figure 1; 150, 160 in Figure 3) is located on one side of the glasses, and an optical path is formed in a horizontal or vertical direction of the glasses (See for example Figure 1; ‘L1’ in Figure 3); the optical plate is made up of a plurality of subplates (See for example the three pieces of 162 separated by elements 163, 164 in Figure 3) stacked in a thickness direction (In the instant case, a thickness direction may be taken to be in the y-direction as shown in Figure 3), {and the subplates are formed by processing reflective surfaces with inverse shapes on surfaces facing other subplates, and then applying a reflective coating film to the reflective surfaces, to join the subplates so that the opposing reflective surfaces are in contact with each other} (It is noted that the limitations in curly brackets are believed to be a process limitation that does not impart any recognizable distinguishing characteristic to the final product.
+Kim et al. discloses an optical device (See for example Abstract; Figures 1-9) for augmented reality, comprising an optical plate (See for example 162 in Figure 3) onto which light emitted from a display (See for example 150, 160 in Figure 3) is incident; and a reflective surface (See for example 163, 164 in Figure 3, each having planar shape) having a shape of one or more free-form surfaces, one or more aspherical surfaces, one or more parabolic surfaces, or one or more conical surfaces, the reflective surface being contained in the optical plate, or a reflective surface having a shape of one or more free-form surfaces, one or more aspherical surfaces, one or more parabolic surfaces, or one or more conical surfaces, the reflective surface being contained in the optical plate and having a shape of one or more planar surfaces or one or more spherical surfaces; wherein the emitted light forms a predetermined optical path by the reflective surface and is guided into a user's view (See ‘L1’ in Figure 3), and the optical path does not include a path reflected from an outer surface of the optical plate (See Figure 3).
+Kim et al. further discloses glasses (See for example Figures 1-3) including the optical apparatus for augmented reality as set forth above, wherein a display (See for example 120 in Figure 1; 150, 160 in Figure 3) is located on one side of the glasses, and an optical path is formed in a horizontal or vertical direction of the glasses (See for example Figure 1; ‘L1’ in Figure 3); the optical plate is made up of a plurality of subplates (See for example the three pieces of 162 separated by elements 163, 164 in Figure 3) stacked in a thickness direction (In the instant case, a thickness direction may be taken to be in the y-direction as shown in Figure 3), {and the subplates are formed by processing reflective surfaces with inverse shapes on surfaces facing other subplates, and then applying a reflective coating film to the reflective surfaces, to join the subplates so that a pair of opposing reflective surfaces are in contact with each other} (It is noted that the limitations in curly brackets are believed to be a process limitation that does not impart any recognizable distinguishing characteristic to the final product.

 “Process limitations cannot impart patentability to product claim where product is not patentably distinguished over prior art.”
 In re Dike, 157 USPQ 581 (CCPA 1968).